-Visiting a Chinese orphanage is not only a highlight of the year for many of our 9th grade students, but is also an integral part of our Humanities I in Action curriculum, which serves as the foundational social conscience course at HKIS.
+Visiting a Chinese orphanage is the highlight of the year for many of our 9th grade students, but it is not just a one-off experience.
+Rather, the trip is an integral part of our Humanities I in Action curriculum, which serves as the foundational social conscience course at HKIS.

-Welcome!
-Even a casual glance at newspaper headlines causes concern about the future of global society.
-While some issues are beyond human control, most of what we witness are caused by human ignorance, weakness or willful disregard for the interests of others.
-I have started this blog because I am convinced that the world is in crisis, and I believe that widespread change is impossible without a new educational paradigm.
+Welcome and thanks for visiting my blog!
+Even a casual glance at newspaper headlines causes grave concern about the future of global society.
+While some issues are beyond human control, most of what we witness is caused by human ignorance, weakness or willful disregard for the interests of others.
+I have started this blog because the world faces many crises, and I believe that widespread change is impossible without a new educational paradigm.

 A personal consideration of one’s role and responsibility in society in the context of an emotionally-engaged understanding of the world.

 Teaching for social conscience is typically experienced in our classes through raising awareness of a social issue, connecting to it on an emotional level, and then doing something to get involved.
 For example, on day 1 of our Humanities I in Action class, students are introduced to the issue of slave-produced chocolate.
 Perhaps the best example is that every fall we take our students on a weekend trip to an orphanage in China, as pictured above.
 Through these experiences of study and engagement, students come to a new sense of relatedness to other people and situations, as can be seen in this figure:

 Social conscience education provides students with rich educational experiences, both in and outside the classroom, which asks them to come to their own tentative conclusions concerning humans’ interrelationship with the world.
 In light of this new-found intellectual growth, students are also encouraged to act in accordance with their new understanding and begin repairing the world.